 Those with knee troubles or concerns can certainly hit the quads sufficiently with alternative foot placements without the heightened risk of an injury or worsened pain.

-Best Foot Placement on Leg Press for Glutes: High & Wide Foot Placement
+Best Foot Placement for Glutes During Leg Press: High & Wide Foot Placement

 A lot of sitting or inactivity can cause muscle loss and weakness in the glutes and can even lead to atrophy and a decreased range of motion if not exercised properly and regularly, so really targeting the glutes is an important feature of the leg press.